Managing Director - Euro-IX

 Nico Tshintu Bakajika

-Nico TSHINTU is Director of Operations for the Association of Internet Service Providers (ISPA-RDC) and the RDC-IX project, coordinating the construction and management of three community exchange points in the DRC, namely KINIX, LUBIX and GOMIX.
+Nico is the Director of Operations for the Association of Internet Service Providers (ISPA-RDC) and the RDC-IX project.
+He coordinates the construction and management of three community exchange points in the DRC; KINIX, LUBIX and GOMIX.
 He holds a graduate degree in management informatics.

 Marketing and Community Development - INEX